Galactic halo: Stellar halo

 The stellar halo is a nearly spherical population of field stars and globular clusters.
 It surrounds most disk galaxies as well as some elliptical galaxies of type cD.
 A low amount (about one percent) of a galaxy's stellar mass resides in the stellar halo, meaning its luminosity is much lower than other components of the galaxy.

 The Milky Way's stellar halo contains globular clusters, RR Lyrae stars with low metallicity, and subdwarfs.
 In our stellar halo, stars tend to be old (most are greater than 12 billion years old) and metal-poor, but there are also halo star clusters with observed metal content similar to disk stars.
 The halo stars of the Milky Way have an observed radial velocity dispersion of about 200 kilometres per second and a low average velocity of rotation of about 50 km/s.
 Star formation in the stellar halo of the Milky Way ceased long ago.
+Most galaxies similarly have little to no star formation in their halos.
+Some galaxies do continue to undergo star formation in their halos, notably NGC 4236, which has an active stellar halo.